cloud-solutions/zend-sentry/README.md

     'raven-config' => array(),

 #Try it
-A few ideas how to try the different features from a Controller:
+A few ideas how to try the different features from a Controller or View:

     // Test logging of PHP errors
     // trigger_error('can I trigger an error from a controller');